-This blog began with posts like Reliability of Surface Temperature, in which we discussed source of error in the measurement of global surface temperature.
-In Absorption, Not Reflection, however, we discussed the manner in which the Earth's atmosphere absorbs and radiates heat, and so began the journey upon which we are still embarked.
+These days, we are studying the carbon dioxide cycle of the Earth's atmosphere, with particular attention to the concentration of the radioactive isotope of carbon that we call carbon-14.
+But this this blog began with posts like Reliability of Surface Temperature, in which we discussed source of error in the measurement of global surface temperature.
+In Absorption, Not Reflection, however, we discussed the manner in which the Earth's atmosphere absorbs and radiates heat.

 We set out to understand the Earth's greenhouse effect, and in particular to estimate how increasing CO2 concentration might affect the Earth's temperature.
 To start with, we had to be certain of the mechanism by which an atmosphere might warm a planet.
 At that time, several semi-formal papers had attained popularity on the web with their claims that the atmospheric greenhouse effect is a violation of the laws of physics, and so must be impossible.
 Meanwhile, we found that we could little sense of the available explanations of the greenhouse effect.
 We did not know what to think.

 We performed a series of simple experiments and presented their results in posts such as Glass Houses and Cling-Film Diaper.
 In Radiative Symmetry we showed by means of a well-known thought experiment that all substances must radiate and absorb any given wavelength with exactly the same facility.
 We called this the principle of radiative symmetry and we subsequently found this principle to be fundamental to any examination of the greenhouse effect.
 In The Greenhouse Effect we described the simple process whereby an atmosphere warms a planet surface.